 - Keep everything charging while you can – you never know when you’ll lose power.
 (Make sure your chargers are connected to a surge suppressor, to be safe.)
 Leave chargers plugged in even when power is out, too – power can return for short periods of time, including while you’re sleeping.

 - Your cell phone is probably your single most important device in times like this because it’s so versatile and doesn’t require much power.
 Keep it charged and keep it near you at all times.

 - When the power goes out, turn off your desktop computer so that it doesn’t drain the UPS of valuable juice.
 If you need to send a quick email or something, do it and then shut it off.

-- I would power down your laptops, too – only turn them on when needed to preserve the battery life.
+- I would power down your laptops, too, to preserve battery life – only turn them on when needed.